charanteja-7/Blog-App-V2/README.md

 ## Usage

 After following the installation instructions, navigate to `http://localhost:5173` in your web browser to access the application.
 You can register a new account, log in, and start creating posts and comments!
+The blog editor now supports rich text formatting using Quill, and images are uploaded to Cloudinary for easy management and scalability.!

 ## Contributing